EdLichtman/ProgrammingRecruitmentGlossary/Plans/Unsorted Skills.md

 •	Quick learner.
 Must know when to listen and when to take charge.
 •	Obsessive about quality and customer satisfaction.
 •	Beyond the usual benefits, we offer a competitive compensation package.
 Please contact us to learn more.

+To be successful in this role, you will need the following knowledge, skills and abilities:

+Bachelor’s Degree in Computer Science, Information Technology or related discipline OR applicable experience;

+Experience with C++ and ActionScript/Flash development;

+Experience with modern version control systems (Mercurial, Git, Subversion, etc.);

+Experience with OR/M frameworks (Entity Framework, nHibernate, Hibernate, etc.);

+Is a proven team player in a cross-functional environment and possesses the ability to maintain focus on established business goals.

+Experience with Domain-Driven Design (DDD) and Test Driven Development (TDD);